chienhsiang-hung/blog/content/posts/2022/Python to Read Large Excel CSV File Faster copy/index.md

           1 -> 23 -> 24
                3  -> 6

 We need to utilize `queue` to achieve the transfer record like.
 How?
 By **traversing the same route first then other branches**.
+So that queue would be like `[20,1,3,8,11,23,6...]`.